 Traveling as a historical pursuit

 One of the best things about this book is that it’s not just a personal narrative.
 It’s not an “I walked, I got hungry, I got sore, I slept” retelling of the journey.
 Woods does talk about himself.
 But he also spends a lot of time describing the sights, smells, tastes, and rhythm of the landscapes he traverses.
 And of the history of the communities he passes through.
 Throughout the book he puts his own trek into historical perspective.
 At times he recounts the tales of the 19th century British explorers who first visited the parts of Africa he’s walking through.
-Other times, he describes the recent political, economic, social, and religious histories of the countries he visits, weaving the details together into a framework onto which his own journey can be positioned.
+Other times, he describes the recent political, economic, social, and religious histories of the countries he visits.
+In both instances, he weaves the details together into a framework into which his own journey fits logically.

-At one point in the book, he comes across the Pyramids of Meroe, a collection of over 100 rarely visited pyramids in the middle of the Sudanese desert.
+At one point in the book, he sees the Pyramids of Meroe, a collection of over 100 rarely-visited pyramids in the middle of the Sudanese desert.
 On looking down on them, half buried in sand, he writes: